 Frozen Grated Butter

-Frozen grated butter is key to scone success.
+Frozen grated butter is key to scone success and you’ll see me use it again in these ham & cheese scones.
 Like with pie crust, you will work cold butter into the dry ingredients.
 The cold butter coats the flour, which creates tons of flour coated butter crumbs.
 When the butter/flour crumbs melt as the scones bake, they release steam which creates all the delicious scone flakiness we love.
 The exterior becomes crumbly, crunchy, and crisp.

 Refrigerated butter might melt in the dough as you work with it, but frozen butter will hold out until the oven.
 And the finer the pieces of cold butter, the less the scones spread and the quicker the butter mixes into the dry ingredients.
 Remember, you don’t want to over-work scone dough.

 We recommend grating the frozen butter with a box grater.

 We add a glaze coating to my chocolate scones.
 Why?
 We find that chocolate scones can dry out pretty quickly.
 And in our recipe testing, we found that the best remedy for this is to coat them in a very thin, very simple glaze made from water, confectioners’ sugar, and vanilla.
 We do not use milk because it makes the glaze a little too thick.
 We were looking for a clear glaze.

 Give the scones a quick dunk in the glistening glaze while they’re warm.
 The glaze will set on the scones as they cool.
 And if you’re REALLY in the mood for chocolate, don’t forget about the melted chocolate drizzle on top.
 You could even finish them off with salted caramel, too!